pkdone/practical-mongodb-aggregations-book/src/guides/sharding.md

 In addition to holding sharded collections in a database, you may also be storing unsharded collections in the same database.
 All of a database's unsharded collections live on one specific shard in the cluster, designated as the "primary shard" for the database (not to be confused with a replica set's "primary replica").
 The diagram below shows the relationship between a database's collections and the shards in the cluster.

- > _UPDATE October-2024: From MongoDB 8.0 onwards, you can move an unsharded collection from the designated primary shard to another shard.
+ > _UPDATE October 2024: From MongoDB 8.0 onwards, you can move an unsharded collection from the designated primary shard to another shard.
 Consequently, if you are running MongoDB version 8.0 or greater, wherever you see a reference to "Primary Shard" in this chapter, interpret this as meaning "the shard holding the unsharded collection"._

 ![MongoDB sharded cluster containing sharded and unsharded collections](./pics/sharded-db-cluster.png)